asmolentzov/brownfield-of-dreams/README.md

 # Brownfield Of Dreams: Turing Tutorials

 Brownfield of Dreams: Turing Tutorials is a paired student project for Module 3 of the Back-End Engineering Program at the [Turing School of Software & Design](https://turing.io).
 The project specifications can be found [here](https://github.com/turingschool-examples/brownfield-of-dreams).
 Up until now, projects have been primarily been built from scratch: "greenfield" projects.
-This project presents us with an existing code base to which we are asked to add features: a "brownfield" project.
+This project presents us with an existing Ruby on Rails code base to which we are asked to add features: a "brownfield" project.
 You can see our beautifully deployed site [here on Heroku](https://limitless-brook-80568.herokuapp.com/).

 ![User Dashboard Page](readme_images/dashboard_page.png)